What is teacher certification and how do I get certified?

 can be found at the State Board for Educator Certification website.

 What if I want to teach in another state or country?

 Each state within the US, and each country, has different requirements for teacher certification.
 Many states recognize other states’ certificates.
 However, depending on the state, additional exams, courses, and/or degrees may be required before certification is granted.
 Certification information for other states and countries can be found by contacting the education agency in the particular state or country you are researching.
 For educators wishing to certify in Texas who have already tested in another state, please review the comparable Out-of-State Tests

 on the TEA website.
 For more information on state-by-state teacher certification within the US please visit the Certification Map

 website.
-If you wish to teach English as a foreign language in another country, UTeach offers a training course, UTL f320: Teaching English as a Second Language, which is followed by an internship abroad.
 There are also various organizations and companies that independently train and prepare individuals to teach abroad.
 Certification is not always required.
 For more information on teaching English abroad please visit www.tefl.com